Divorcing a Narcissist Wife Takes Diligence and Patience

 Divorcing a narcissist wife does not have to be a nightmare

 Contested California child custody cases can become contentious.
 Wives who are frustrated or wish to take their anger out on their husbands often use the children to punish the other spouse.
-This can manifest itself in several ways including:
+This can manifest itself in several ways, including:

 - interfering with their husband's custodial rights,

-- interfering with the their parenting time,
+- interfering with their parenting time,

 - using alienation and conditioning tactics,